hdShang/arxiv-daily/docs/cs-CV/2025-10-11/papers/251010084v1-tracking-the-spatiotemporal-evolution-of-landslide-scars-using-a-vis.md

 ---
 layout: default
-title: Tracking the Spatiotemporal Evolution of Landslide Scars Using a Vision Foundation Model: A Novel and Universal Framework
+title: "Tracking the Spatiotemporal Evolution of Landslide Scars Using a Vision Foundation Model: A Novel and Universal Framework"
 ---

 # Tracking the Spatiotemporal Evolution of Landslide Scars Using a Vision Foundation Model: A Novel and Universal Framework